yarlson/aerie/README.md

 This command:

+1. Creates a new server on your chosen provider (Hetzner, DigitalOcean, Linode) or prepares your custom server (e.g., Raspberry Pi).
-1. Installs essential software and Docker
+2. Installs Docker and other necessary software.
-2. Configures the server firewall
+3. Sets up firewall rules to secure your server.
-3. Creates a new user and adds them to the Docker group
+4. Adds a new user and grants them the necessary permissions.
-4. Sets up SSH access for the new user
+5. Configures SSH keys for secure access.

 Run this command once for each new server before deploying.